laurentiu-miu/collector/README.md

     mvn spring-boot:run
     ```
 Default port is 8180, the provider runs on 8080.
+Provider url/port and application port can be configured in application.yaml.

 In order to test the endpoints:
 * In resources you will find a postman collection Test.postman_collection.json.
 * And also you can use the swagger docs http://localhost:8180/docs-ui.html

 ## Considerations
 There are two main components:
 #### Importer